Local Green Space Designation is Essential

 Our campaign started in March 2023 with a proposal to protect Barn Meadow through designation as Local Green Space – see FAQs below.

-Our proposal has met with a great deal of resistance from the Neighbourhood Plan Committee, but we believe their evidence base strongly favours LGS designation – backed up by the overwhelming support you first gave in the summer 2023 consultation.
+Our proposal has met with a great deal of resistance from the Neighbourhood Plan Committee, but we believe the evidence base on which the plan will be drafted, strongly favours LGS designation – backed up by the overwhelming support you gave it in both the summer 2023 and winter 2024 consultations.

 What is Local Green Space Designation?